alpheustangs/rowid.js/README.md

 #### `RowID`

-This function generates a 32 chars unique ID that is almost impossible to collide.
+This function generates a 32-character unique ID that is almost impossible to duplicate.

 ```typescript
 import RowID from "rowid";